 Dolphins belong to the family of mammals that includes killer whales and porpoises, but they are the favorites of humans; and they seem to like the humans, too.
 Children, especially, enjoy watching for their playful antics of leaping in the air and following boats.
 Beginning in May, Fisherman’s Wharf is offering whale and dolphin watching cruises.
 Spend two hours or more searching the ocean for these fascinating creatures.
 They offer cruises from morning to night (including a dinner cruise), and guarantee a dolphin sighting.

-Out of the 179 lightships built in the U.S. between 1820 and1952, the Overfalls is one of the seven remaining, and hato be named 515s been deemed a National Historic Landmark.
+Out of the 179 lightships built in the U.S. between 1820 and1952, the Overfalls is one of the seven remaining, and has been deemed a National Historic Landmark.
 Take the opportunity to tour this floating lighthouse.
 The ship sailed under the U.S. Coast Guard, and maintained military standards.
 The vessel was assigned to remain in the same ocean location for two years, and the 14 sailors

 who made up its crew worked two weeks on and were given one week shore leave.
 View their quarters, the galley, the mess, the upper engine room, the captain’s and officer’s living spaces, and more.
 At the foot of the gangplank is the Welcome Center and Ship’s Store where you can find a collection of nautical items to take home.